0xAX/linux-insides/Initialization/linux-initialization-1.md

 With the new kernel page tables ready, the `__startup_64` function returns and we arrive at [`common_startup_64`](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/head_64.S).
 Now the kernel loads `cr3` with the address of `early_top_pgt`, activating the new page tables.
 The moment this write happens, every memory access, including the fetch of the next instruction, goes through the new page tables.
 This is why the kernel still needs the identity mapping.
 Without it, a page fault exception would be triggered on the very next instruction fetch.

 After switching to the new page tables, some old [TLB](https://en.wikipedia.org/wiki/Translation_lookaside_buffer) entries may still survive.
-According to the [Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), reloading the `cr3` register flushes most TLB entries, but global entries survive:
+According to the [Intel® 64 and IA-32 Architectures Software Developer's Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), reloading the `cr3` register flushes most TLB entries, but global entries survive:

 > Global pages are not flushed from the translation-lookaside buffer (TLB) on a task switch or a write to register CR3.